It’s my first C.B. Conference. What should I volunteer to do?

 Can I still register or is the Conference filled?

 The seating capacity of the Conference Center is 540.
 That means we must limit the number of registrants.
-Registration will begin on April 1.
+Registering early is recommended and opens on March 1.

 We’ve changed our minds.
 Can we get a refund?